cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ## Creating documents in the database

-The JSON [documents](https://console.stage1.bluemix.net/docs/services/Cloudant/api/document.html#documents) that you create in this exercise contain the data you use to query the `query-demo` database in later exercises.
+The [documents](https://console.stage1.bluemix.net/docs/services/Cloudant/api/document.html#documents) that you create in this exercise contain the data you use to query the `query-demo` database in later exercises.

 <img src="../images/CommandLineIcon.png" alt="Command Line Icon"></img> Command line